Medicare Levy Surcharge and hospital cover

 Mae has done her homework and understands that Accident Only Hospital (Basic) has far more exclusions than inclusions, but it does what she needs it to do right now.

-See product fact sheet for further information on the level of cover used in this example.
+See Basic Accident Boost Hospital for further information on the level of cover used in this example.

 How it works: